f-sajib/simple-microservice-with-laravel/README.md

 > php artisan serve

-**After setting up the Apigateway and running the base service, switch to register service directory and serve the project after setting up the connection for register service and run migrating.**
+**After setting up the Apigateway and running the base service, switch to register service directory and serve the project after setting up the connection for register service and running migration.**

 > cd ../registrationService

 > php artisan migrate

->php artisan serve
+> php artisan serve